rethinkdb/rethinkdb/NOTES.md

 ## Compatibility ##

-This release may not be compatible with RethinkDB 2.0.
+Data files accessed with this release candidate might be incompatible with the final version of RethinkDB 2.0.

 ### Handling of negative zero in indexes ###